Accessibility Statement for Physics and space (SM123)

 You may be required to search for, and make use of, third party material online and this is assessed.
 Alternatives for required/assessed research material might be provided to enable you to meet the learning outcomes of the module.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an exam that must be taken at an exam centre.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an exam that you will take remotely.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.